KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Remote-Control by Jopyth](https://github.com/Jopyth/MMM-Remote-Control)

-1. Recommendation: Found `jshint` in file `api.js`: Replace "jshint" by "eslint".
-2. Recommendation: Found `jshint` in file `MMM-Remote-Control.js`: Replace "jshint" by "eslint".
-3. Recommendation: Found `https://cdnjs.cloudflare.com` in file `index.html`: It looks like a package is loaded via CDN.
+1. Recommendation: Found `https://cdnjs.cloudflare.com` in file `index.html`: It looks like a package is loaded via CDN.
 It would be better if the package were installed locally via npm.
-4. Deprecated: Found `omxplayer` in file `modules.json`: Try to replace it with `vlc`.
+2. Deprecated: Found `omxplayer` in file `modules.json`: Try to replace it with `vlc`.
-5. Outdated: Found `MichMich/MagicMirror` in file `modules.json`: Replace it by `MagicMirrorOrg/MagicMirror`.
+3. Outdated: Found `MichMich/MagicMirror` in file `modules.json`: Replace it by `MagicMirrorOrg/MagicMirror`.
-6. Recommendation: Found `jshint` in file `node_helper.js`: Replace "jshint" by "eslint".
-7. Typo: Found `Magic Mirror` in file `package.json`: Replace it with `MagicMirror²`.
-8. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
+4. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
-9. Recommendation: Found `XMLHttpRequest` in file `remote.js`: Replace it with built-in fetch.
+5. Recommendation: Found `XMLHttpRequest` in file `remote.js`: Replace it with built-in fetch.
-10. Recommendation: Found `jshint` in file `remote.js`: Replace "jshint" by "eslint".
-11. Recommendation: Found `"node-fetch"` in file `download_modules.js`: Replace it with built-in fetch.
+6. Recommendation: Found `"node-fetch"` in file `download_modules.js`: Replace it with built-in fetch.
-12. Recommendation: Found `jshint` in file `download_modules.js`: Replace "jshint" by "eslint".
-13. Recommendation: Found `new Date()` in file `download_modules.js`: Consider replacing it by `new Date(Date.now())`.
+7. Recommendation: Found `new Date()` in file `download_modules.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpful for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
-14. Recommendation: No ESLint configuration was found.
-ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-Remote-Control-Repository by MMRIZE](https://github.com/MMRIZE/MMM-Remote-Control-Repository)